 Things to consider with a medication abortion:

-• An ultrasound needs to be performed prior to taking medication to determine the gestational age, location and viability of the pregnancy.
+- An ultrasound needs to be performed before taking medication to determine the gestational age, location and viability of the pregnancy.
 An abortion is not necessary if the pregnancy is not viable.
 Note: If your pregnancy is ectopic (outside of the uterus), mifepristone will not affect the pregnancy, which could turn into a life-threatening emergency.

-• Incomplete abortion – If abortion is not complete, the patient will sometimes be given a second dose of Misoprostol or given a surgical procedure to complete the abortion.
+- Incomplete abortion – If abortion is not complete, the patient will sometimes be given a second dose of Misoprostol or given a surgical procedure, such as a vacuum aspiration, to complete the abortion.
 Executive summary – Abortion care guideline – NCBI Bookshelf (nih.gov)

-• STD/STI testing needs to be performed prior to a medical abortion.
+- STD/STI testing needs to be performed before a medical abortion.
 Undiagnosed infections at the time of an abortion can cause infection to spread from the vaginal canal/cervix to other reproductive organs.
 Complications related to induced abortion: a combined retrospective and longitudinal follow-up study – PMC (nih.gov)

 Note: If you are experiencing suicidal ideation, dial 988 to reach the Suicide and Crisis Lifeline or call 911.